 Dr Yuechao Xu /yuechao-xu

 Yuechao received his PhD from Dalian University of Technology mid-2017.
-He joined us as a postdoctoral research fellow in August 2018.
+He joined us as a postdoctoral research fellow in August 2017.
 His research focuses on developing catalytic systems for the ring opening polymerization of novel monomers to form a diverse range of functional polyesters.
-He has been trying to understand why people in Scotland can drink to midnight without tasty dishes.
+He has been trying to understand why people in the UK can drink to midnight without tasty dishes.

 Dr Mitch Perry /mitch-perry

 Mitch completed his PhD in 2017 at the University of British Columbia with Laurel Schafer.
 He focused on the development of novel amine-containing small molecules, monomers and polymers through hydroaminoalkylation and ring-opening metathesis polymerization.
 He is currently a post-doc in the Shaver group working on the synthesis of biodegradable polyesters and is involved in the multi-disciplinary EPSRC funded RE3 projects.